Occidental Petroleum opposes Icahn's slate of board nominees

-(Reuters) - Occidental Petroleum Corp (OXY.N) on Monday criticized activist investor Carl Icahn’s efforts to oust and replace four of its directors, saying his slate of nominees were inadequate for the post.
+July 22 (Reuters) - Occidental Petroleum Corp on Monday criticized activist investor Carl Icahn’s efforts to oust and replace four of its directors, saying his slate of nominees were inadequate for the post.

 The proxy fight is unlikely to stop the Anadarko deal, but would influence the pace and direction of billions of dollars of asset sales that will result after the acquisition closes.